 It’s not just about what you put in your suitcase, but also the packing gear itself.
 Start with carry-on friendly, light, sturdy gear that will keep the weight down and all your stuff organized.

+Carry-on suitcase.
 First things first, research the carry-on limits and size restrictions for your airline.
 Many budget airlines aren’t so budget anymore once you factor in checked or oversize luggage.
 I recommend finding the lightest carry-on you can (every ounce counts!) that will fit in the overhead compartment.